Aristidis13/Aristidis13/README.md

-👋 Hi, I’m Aris Barlos
+👋 Hi, I’m Aris Barlos <br />
-👀 Currently, I’m interested in Software Development with JS Frameworks.
+👀 Currently, I’m interested in Software Development with JS Frameworks.<br />
-🌱 I’m learning TypeScript and Node JS
+🌱 I’m learning TypeScript and Node JS <br />
-💞️ I’m looking to collaborate on big Open Source Projects 📫 How to reach me ...
+💞️ I’m looking to collaborate on big Open Source Projects <br />
+📫 How to reach me ...
 Well you can find me in my [site](https://arisbarlos.com)!

 <!---